NBA Draft

 • Playtype Compatibility

-• Identifying teams that most frequently run the actions Flemings succeed in or identifying teams whose offensive profile best aligns with Flemings' strengths
+• Identifying teams that most frequently run the actions Flemings succeed in or identifying teams whose offensive profile best aligns with Flemings' strengths.

 • Coach RAPM